asbjornu/from-source-to-production-with-ease/readme.md

 #### Get Your Git Up

+First we're going to do some initial setup of Git and TeamCity.

 1. Create the folders `~/demo/remote` and `~/demo/local`.
 2.  `cd ~/demo/remote` and type `git init --bare`.
 3.  `cd ~/demo/local` and type `git clone ~/demo/remote`.